Fact-checked by the onlinepaydaynews.com editorial team

 Quick Answer

 You can get a short-term loan no bank account required by using prepaid debit cards, check cashing lenders, payday stores, or online platforms that deposit to prepaid cards.
-As of July 2025, lenders like ACE Cash Express and regional credit unions accept alternatives to traditional bank accounts.
+Lenders like ACE Cash Express and regional credit unions accept alternatives to traditional bank accounts.
 Fees typically range from $15–$30 per $100 borrowed.

 Which Lenders Offer a Short-Term Loan No Bank Account Required?

 Storefront payday lenders like ACE Cash Express, Check Into Cash, and Speedy Cash are the most straightforward option.
-Walk in, show a government-issued ID and some proof of income, give them a working phone number, and you can walk out with cash the same day.
-No bank account.
-No waiting.
-Disbursement is immediate and in your hand.
+Walk in, show a government-issued ID and proof of income, provide a working phone number, and you can walk out with cash the same day.
+No bank account, no waiting, disbursement in hand.

 Online lenders have also opened things up considerably.
-Platforms like CashinaMoment — and certain tribal lenders — can push funds directly onto prepaid debit cards like Netspend or Green Dot.
-That said, not every online lender plays ball here.
-Always, always confirm the payout method before you submit a full application.
-The last thing you want is an unnecessary hard inquiry dinging your credit for a lender that won’t even work with your prepaid card.
-(Speaking of which, if you’re fuzzy on what those credit pulls actually cost you, it’s worth reading what a hard inquiry actually does to your credit score.)
+Platforms like CashinaMoment and certain tribal lenders can push funds directly onto prepaid debit cards like Netspend or Green Dot.
+Not every online lender supports this, though.
+Confirm the payout method before submitting a full application — the last thing you want is an unnecessary hard inquiry on your credit for a lender that won’t work with your prepaid card.
+If you’re unclear on what those credit pulls actually cost you, it’s worth reading what a hard inquiry actually does to your credit score.

 Credit Unions and Community Lenders

 Some federal credit unions offer Payday Alternative Loans (PALs), regulated by the National Credit Union Administration (NCUA).
-PALs cap interest at 28% APR and are available to members — including those without traditional accounts who open a basic share account first.
-It’s a small hoop to jump through, honestly, but the savings compared to a standard payday loan can be enormous.
+PALs cap interest at 28% APR and are available to members, including those without traditional accounts who open a basic share account first.
+It’s a small step, but the savings compared to a standard payday loan can be substantial.

 Key Takeaway: Storefront lenders like ACE Cash Express and Check Into Cash provide same-day cash without a bank account required.
 Federal credit union PAL loans cap APR at 28% per NCUA rules — far cheaper than typical payday rates.